-This is a collaborative post.
+This is a collaborative post or advertisement.

 For instance, exposed timber beams in an older house might contribute to its character, because we can see the history and architectural intent of the time on full display, something, perhaps, to even boast about.

 But what if we wish to make our home feel like it has its own personality without going overboard, and without living in a house that has three-hundred years of history to it already?

 Furthermore, adding character to any property is a great amount of fun!
 That should be reason enough.
 So without further ado, let’s consider how you may wish to give your home more character going forward:

 You interact with it all the time, it shapes how the lighting and placement of your furniture will be most appropriately held, and it can totally inform the visitor just what design aesthetic you are going for.

 It can be a contemporary means of adding some class to your property and is quite hard-wearing, which is good for households that see plenty of activity.
 Consider your flooring, as it can truly make a real difference to your home.

 The furniture of your property, though more of a temporary consideration compared to the larger and more permanent fixtures, is still an element that defines the character of your home.

-That adds character, it shows function, it provides a sense of place and purpose.
+That adds character, it shows function, and it provides a sense of place and purpose.
 In this way, furniture can truly provide character.
 Thinking along these lines helps you become a little more open to a range of potential opportunities going forward.

-Stencilled anchor decorations, waves, side-on rowboats that have been cut in half to provide shelving space, all of this can help add to the theme of your home and give you a sense of place, time, and history.
+Stencilled anchor decorations, waves, and side-on rowboats that have been cut in half to provide shelving space, all of this can help add to the theme of your home and give you a sense of place, time, and history.

 You don’t have to keep this kind of aesthetic throughout the entire home of course, but a room-by-room theming, even minimally, can often bring a home to life and help it seem dynamic, yet permanently comfortable.

-Aging & Conditioning
+Ageing & Conditioning

 Say you have a giant chest of drawers for instance.
-Reupholstering this piece of furniture, painting it, stencilling minimal design patterns, weathering the wood, matching that with the overall aesthetic of the room, all of this can have a massive impact on defining the characteristics of your environment.
+Reupholstering this piece of furniture, painting it, stencilling minimal design patterns, weathering the wood, and matching that with the overall aesthetic of the room, all of this can have a massive impact on defining the characteristics of your environment.
 It also gives you the chance to have a great deal of worthwhile fun.

 With this advice, we hope you can lovingly grant your home more character in the best possible light.